terinjokes/terinjokes.github.com/_posts/2014-07-02-tls-with-erlang.md

 ---

 While presented through the lens of an HTTP server in Erlang, the same basic steps could be extrapolated to any secure server written in any language.
 Recapping my debugging process: First, I ensured the server is configured to send the entire certificate chain to the client.
 Then, I tested the connection with a TLS scanner or a network protocol analyzer.
 Finally, once the server is properly communicating, I took a look at my server's TLS configuration to ensure it is secure and reflect current best practices.

+---

+**Edit:** An earlier version of this post claimed browsers only supported three elliptic curves: `secp192r1`, `secp224r1`, and `secp256r1`.
+This information was incorrectly included from an earlier draft.